 Best Online MBA Programs

-Unlike in other rankings, US News does not survey students or graduates to compile its list, with the data instead collected from business schools themselves.
+Unlike other MBA rankings, US News does not survey students or graduates to compile its list, with the data instead collected from business schools themselves.

 Online MBA cost

-The fact that all of these programs are among the best in the US suggests that price is not indicative of quality when it comes to Online MBAs.
+Two schools offer very affordable courses around $30,000.
+Wisconsin MBA Consortium offers a program at just under $29,000, while Arizona’s Eller School of Business Online MBA costs $27,520.
+The fact that these programs are among the best in the US suggests that price is not indicative of quality when it comes to Online MBAs.

 When choosing a program, students should also consider career progress in terms of salary achieved and salary increase after the program; the strength of the faculty’s teaching and research; and the quality and diversity of the cohort.